CrossOver 22.0.0 User Guide

 (2) Locate the file in Finder (usually in your Downloads folder).

-Note: If you do not want CrossOver in the Applications folder, drag and drop CrossOver to install it anywhere on your system.
+Note: You can also drag and drop CrossOver to install it anywhere on your system.
 However, CrossOver is only available to all users on a machine when installed in the Applications folder.

 Registering CrossOver

-The CrossOver trial has all the functionality of the full version; however, after 15 days, installed Windows applications are disabled.
-(CrossOver periodically prompts you to register before the trial period ends.)
+If you haven’t registered CrossOver it will start in trial mode.
+To continue using CrossOver in trial mode, click Try Now.
+The CrossOver trial has all the functionality of the full version.
+However, after 14 days, installed Windows applications are disabled.
+CrossOver periodically prompts you to register before the trial period ends.

 Clicking Buy Now opens the CodeWeavers store.
-The email address and password you use when purchasing CrossOver from codeweavers.com are required to unlock the full version.
-If you have already purchased your license, click Register.
+If you have already purchased CrossOver, click Register.

 Clicking Buy opens the CodeWeavers store.
-The email address and password you use when purchasing CrossOver from codeweavers.com are required to unlock the full version.
-If you have already purchased your license, click Unlock with Purchase Info.
+If you have already purchased CrossOver, click Unlock with Purchase Info.

 Unlocking with Email and Password